KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-OnSpotify by Fabrizz](https://github.com/Fabrizz/MMM-OnSpotify)

-1. `dependabot.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-3. Deprecated - Found 'require("request")' in file `authorization.js`: Replace it with built-in fetch.
+2. Deprecated - Found 'require("request")' in file `authorization.js`: Replace it with built-in fetch.
-4. Recommendation - Found 'XMLHttpRequest' in file `jquery-1.10.1.min.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'XMLHttpRequest' in file `jquery-1.10.1.min.js`: Replace it with built-in fetch.
-5. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `SpotifyFetcher.js`: Replace it with built-in fetch.
+6. Recommendation - Found 'node-fetch' in file `SpotifyFetcher.js`: Replace it with built-in fetch.

 ## [MMM-OnThisDay by nkl-kst](https://github.com/nkl-kst/MMM-OnThisDay)

-1. `ci.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `EventService.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `EventService.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `LoggerProxy.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `LoggerProxy.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `MMM-OnThisDay.css`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `MMM-OnThisDay.css`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `MMM-OnThisDay.js`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `MMM-OnThisDay.js`: Replace it with `MagicMirror²`.
-6. Typo - Found 'Magic Mirror' in file `MMM-OnThisDay.njk`: Replace it with `MagicMirror²`.
+5. Typo - Found 'Magic Mirror' in file `MMM-OnThisDay.njk`: Replace it with `MagicMirror²`.
-7. Typo - Found 'Magic Mirror' in file `Vagrantfile`: Replace it with `MagicMirror²`.
+6. Typo - Found 'Magic Mirror' in file `Vagrantfile`: Replace it with `MagicMirror²`.
-8. Typo - Found 'Magic Mirror' in file `WikiCssSelectors.js`: Replace it with `MagicMirror²`.
+7. Typo - Found 'Magic Mirror' in file `WikiCssSelectors.js`: Replace it with `MagicMirror²`.
-9. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-10. Typo - Found 'Magic Mirror' in file `HelperTestEnv.js`: Replace it with `MagicMirror²`.
+9. Typo - Found 'Magic Mirror' in file `HelperTestEnv.js`: Replace it with `MagicMirror²`.
-11. Typo - Found 'Magic Mirror' in file `ModuleTestEnv.js`: Replace it with `MagicMirror²`.
+10. Typo - Found 'Magic Mirror' in file `ModuleTestEnv.js`: Replace it with `MagicMirror²`.
-12. Typo - Found 'Magic Mirror' in file `WikiSiteTest.js`: Replace it with `MagicMirror²`.
+11. Typo - Found 'Magic Mirror' in file `WikiSiteTest.js`: Replace it with `MagicMirror²`.
-13. Typo - Found 'Magic Mirror' in file `EventServiceTest.js`: Replace it with `MagicMirror²`.
+12. Typo - Found 'Magic Mirror' in file `EventServiceTest.js`: Replace it with `MagicMirror²`.
-14. Typo - Found 'Magic Mirror' in file `MMM-OnThisDayTest.js`: Replace it with `MagicMirror²`.
+13. Typo - Found 'Magic Mirror' in file `MMM-OnThisDayTest.js`: Replace it with `MagicMirror²`.
-15. Typo - Found 'Magic Mirror' in file `node_helperTest.js`: Replace it with `MagicMirror²`.
+14. Typo - Found 'Magic Mirror' in file `node_helperTest.js`: Replace it with `MagicMirror²`.
-16. Typo - Found 'Magic Mirror' in file `config.js`: Replace it with `MagicMirror²`.
+15. Typo - Found 'Magic Mirror' in file `config.js`: Replace it with `MagicMirror²`.
-17. Typo - Found 'Magic Mirror' in file `magicmirror.sh`: Replace it with `MagicMirror²`.
+16. Typo - Found 'Magic Mirror' in file `magicmirror.sh`: Replace it with `MagicMirror²`.
-18. Typo - Found 'Magic Mirror' in file `packages.sh`: Replace it with `MagicMirror²`.
+17. Typo - Found 'Magic Mirror' in file `packages.sh`: Replace it with `MagicMirror²`.

 ## [MMM-OneBusAway by jugler](https://github.com/jugler/MMM-OneBusAway)